Louis Daguerre [Public domain], via Wikimedia Commons

 Hill & Adamson [Public domain or No restrictions], via Wikimedia Commons

 Merely weeks after Louis Daguerre made his photography breakthrough known to the public, Fox Talbot, a British scientist, released news that he had devised a process of photography that relied not on metal plates, but on light-sensitive paper.
+You can also check when did photography start.

 Talbot had been working on the process for years, but it wasn't until the late 1830s that he discovered, by accident, the right chemical mixture needed to turn the paper into a negative that could in turn be used to make prints.